bigdubya/Data_Engineer_DLG/README.md

 All temperatures with a value of -99 will be assumed to be outside the scope of max temperature selection - no change required.
 Where region and country do not align region will be assumed to be correct - no change required.
 Only a subset of fields will be required for comparison, analysis and queries.
 It is expected that the underlying csv files will grow on a monthly basis and that comparisons and aggregations will span monthly intervals and be across regions - the data will be partitioned based on these assumptions with performance in mind.
+See Data_folder for schema.

 source code contained in .py file source, documentation and testing in .ipynb file